selectize/selectize.js/docs/usage.md

 	</tr>
 	<tr>
 		<td valign="top"><code>delimiter</code></td>
 		<td valign="top">The string to separate items by.
 When typing an item in a multi-selection control allowing creation, then the delimiter, the item is added.
 If you paste delimiter-separated items in such control, the items are added at once.
-The deimiter is also used in the `getValue` API call on a text &lt;input&gt; tag to separate the multiple values.</td>
+The deimiter is also used in the <code>getValue</code> API call on a text &lt;input&gt; tag to separate the multiple values.</td>
 		<td valign="top"><code>string</code></td>
 		<td valign="top"><code>','</code></td>
 	</tr>
 	<tr>
 		<td valign="top"><code>create</code></td>
 		<td valign="top">
 			Allows the user to create new items that aren't in the initial list of options.
-This setting can be any of the following: `true` , `false` (disabled), or a function that accepts two arguments: `input` and `callback`.
+This setting can be any of the following: <code>true</code> , <code>false</code> (disabled), or a function that accepts two arguments: <code>input</code> and <code>callback</code>.
 The callback should be invoked with the final data for the option.</td>
-		<td valign="top"><code>boolean/function</code></td>
+		<td valign="top"><code>boolean|function</code></td>
 		<td valign="top"><code>false</code></td>
 	</tr>
 	<tr>
 		<td valign="top"><code>createOnBlur</code></td>
 		<td valign="top">
-			If true, when user exits the field (clicks outside of input), a new option is created and selected (if `create` setting is enabled).
+			If true, when user exits the field (clicks outside of input), a new option is created and selected (if <code>create</code> setting is enabled).
 		<td valign="top"><code>boolean</code></td>
 		<td valign="top"><code>false</code></td>
 	</tr>